Love's Conquest: Cast

+Production

+Love's Conquest was filmed on sets constructed at the Famous Players-Lasky Studios in Fort Lee, New Jersey.

 Reception

 Like many American films of the time, Love's Conquest was subject to restrictions and cuts by city and state film censorship boards.
 For example, the Chicago Board of Censors cut, in Reel 4, the four intertitles "If I accept swear that none shall ever know", "Swear that tomorrow you will release me from every obligation", "Go to your hut this way — at midnight I shall be with you", and "No, if this is to be your recompense, so be it", Almerio embracing Gismonda in hut, removing cloak and opening door to adjoining room, scene of light being extinguished in window, Reel 5, the intertitle "Dawn" and Gismonda leaving hut, the intertitle "Kill him while he sleeps with one blow", actual stabbing, and the intertitle "Keep the crown and give me the woman unknown to all".